-Two primary methods of retaining the appliance are provided: -
+Two primary methods of retaining the appliance are provided: - proper tools and equipment.

 - 1) By fixing to the fireplace front surround. - 2) Using concealed tension cables fixed to the rear of the fireplace opening together with secondary fixing to the fireplace floor.